 Travel to Tequila is very straightforward from the city of Guadalajara.
 A return ticket from Guadalajara to Tequila on the Tequila Plus bus, costs 107MXN and takes around 1.5 hours.
 The bus departs from the Zapopan Terminal, which is on the western edge of the city.

 The last bus back from Tequila departs at 8pm so thats worth bearing in mind before you get merrily stuck into the tequila tasting!

 Getting to Tequila from the popular beach town of Sayulita, as we did, is a little more involved as there is no direct bus.
 First board a bus to Zapopan Terminal on the outskirts of Guadalajara, which takes 3hrs40.
 Then take the Tequila Plus bus back towards Tequila.

 If your travel plans after Tequila are taking you in the direction of Mexico City, consider getting off the beaten path to see one of the severn natural wonders of the world.
 Sound awesome?
 Thats because it is.
-Read more in this post.
+Read more about visiting Paracutin Volcano in this post.

-And this concludes my guide to visiting this pueblo magico.
+I hope you find my guide to visiting this Pueblo Magico useful.
 Have you considered a trip to Tequila?
 If you have any questions shoot me a message down below.